yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 - **_builtin_amdgcn_mov_dpp**

 and so on so forth.
-These are suspected to be attributed to the final asm version of fused MoE.
+These are suspected to be attributed to the final assembly version of fused MoE.

 For example, with usage of **__builtin_nontemporal_load**, we can skip L2 cache and leave more spaces in L2 cacheline for the data predicted to be resued.